sharontherese/latin-mass-funeral/content/commentaries/index.md

 +++
-text = "Commentaries on the Propers of the wedding Mass" title = "Commentaries" toggle = false aliases = [
+text = "Commentaries on the scriptural texts of the Rite of Baptism" title = "Commentaries" toggle = false aliases = [
-    "/resources/commentaries/"
 ]

 +++